Skip to main content

 • Do not send campers with soda or candy.

 Campers will eat lunch at their designated unit area.
 They will wash their hands before entering the eating area.

-Campers must bring their own lunch and will not be allowed to share food with their fellow campers.
-Should a camper need help with their meal, ie: opening packages, staff will assist while wearing gloves.
+We will provide your camper with a daily afternoon snack.
 Snacks will be single-serve items and handed out by gloved camp staff.
 Campers should bring their own personal, reusable water bottle.
 Camp staff will not eat with campers.

 SUNSCREEN AND INSECT REPELLENT